Tutorial: Inverse Problem Solving with Physics-Informed Neural Network¶

-- find the unknown parameters ($\mu_1$, $\mu_2$) that better fit some given data (third equation in the system above).
+- Identify the unknown parameters $(\mu_1, \mu_2)$ that best fit the given data (as described by the third equation in the system).

-In order to achieve both goals we will need to define an InverseProblem
+To tackle both objectives, we will define an InverseProblem

 ## routine needed to run the notebook on Google Colab